-On receipt of an DD, UE or SA(D)E Form the Clinical investigations Office will forward it, with the unique reference number, to the Chief Investigator (CI) or delegate(s) who will independently review the causality of the DD, UE or SA(D)E. An SAE judged by the PI or CI or delegate(s) to have a reasonable causal relationship with the intervention will be regarded as a related SADE.
+- In order to establish the non-relatedness, not all the criteria listed above unique reference number, to the Chief Investigator (CI) or delegate(s) who will independently review the causality of the DD, UE or SA(D)E. An SAE judged by the PI or CI or delegate(s) to have a reasonable causal relationship with the intervention will be regarded as a related SADE.
 The causality assessment given by the PI will not be downgraded by the CI or delegate(s).
 If the CI or delegate(s) disagrees with the PI's causality assessment, the opinion of both parties will be documented, and where the event requires further reporting, the opinion will be provided with the report.